The Magnetron jammers

-This jammer uses one of the techniques feverishly explored in the middle of the
+This jammer, code named Broadloom I, was the first to use one of the techniques feverishly explored in the middle of the

 war to raise power outputs at VHF and UHF frequencies.
 Faced with the inability to use

-conventional triodes and tetrodes at power levels of more than 20 or 30 watts out, this transmitter
+conventional triodes and tetrodes at power levels of more than 20 or 30 watts output, this transmitter

-was designed to use an early 1930s development - a split anode magnetron - to get 150W
+was designed to use an early 1930s development - a split anode magnetron - to obtain 150W

-and feeding of this simple?? one tube transmitter.
+and feeding of this simple(!) one tube transmitter.
+These tubes differed from the more familiar cavity magnetrons used for

-Composed of three separate packages - left to right a power supply, a modulator using a pair of 813 PA tubes,
+Composed of three separate packages - left to right a power supply, an AM modulator using a pair of 813 PA tubes,

-and the transmitter - this prototype set by Stromberg Carlson had a production run of only 100.
+and the transmitter - this prototype set by Stromberg Carlson had a production run of only 100 sets.

-the GE transmitter, showing the long tuning cavity and extension "trombone" used
+the GE transmitter, showing the long tuning cavity and coaxial line stretcher "trombone" used

 to get the frequency down to its surprising low end of 2 meters.

-To combat a filament backheating problem that plagued the early developers (analogous
+There was a serious filament "back heating" problem that plagued the early developers (analogous

 of less than 30 hours for the tube.
 It seems that you have essentially a miniature